ubinexus/sonic-utilities/doc/Command-Reference.md

 **show interfaces errors**

-The show interface mac-stats command provides detailed statistics and error counters for MAC-level operations on an interface.
+The show interface errors command provides detailed statistics and error counters for MAC-level operations on an interface.
 It displays the status of various operational parameters, error counts, and timestamps for when these errors occurred.

 - Usage:
   ```